-When you visit a place that’s nicknamed “Land of 10,000 Lakes” (there’s actually 11,842, to be precise), it only makes sense that you explore one or two of them while you’re here.
-In fact, many would argue that you haven’t had the full Minnesota experience if you haven’t spent any time at a lake.
+When you visit a place that’s nicknamed “Land of 10,000 Lakes” (make that 11,842, to be precise), it's pretty much required that you explore one or two of them while you’re here.
+In fact, many would argue you haven’t had the full Minnesota experience until you've gone to the lake.
 After all, they’re not hard to find!

-So, when you plan your Minnesota getaway, be sure to carve out some time at a lake—whether it’s a side trip for an afternoon or the focus of your whole trip.
-Here are five great ways to do so:
+As you plan your Minnesota getaway, be sure to carve out some time at a lake—whether it’s a side trip for an afternoon or the focus of your whole vacation.
+Here are five great ways to do so.

-Play at the beach: It’s the classic way to spend a summer day.
-Spread out a towel, pull out a good book, create a sandcastle with the kids, and splash in the lake.
+It’s the classic way to spend a summer day.
+Spread out a towel, pull out a good book, make a sandcastle with the kids, and cool off with a dip in the lake.
 It’s easy to include a beach day (or several!) on a Minnesota getaway.
 Many cities have great beaches right in town, including Big Lake, Detroit Lakes, Fairmont, Spicer and Waconia.
 For a refreshing dip in our biggest lake, Superior, head to Park Point Beach in Duluth.
-You can even beach it at lakes Calhoun and Harriet right in the heart of Minneapolis, and several other Twin Cities area lakes.
+You can even beach it at Bde Maka Ska and Lake Harriet right in the heart of Minneapolis, and several other Twin Cities-area lakes.

 Numerous state parks have terrific sand beaches, including Father Hennepin on Mille Lacs Lake, Zippel Bay on Lake of the Woods, McCarthy Beach, Lake Bemidji, Maplewood and Lake Shetek.
-Most of Minnesota’s resorts and campgrounds are located along lakeshores, so check for one with a swimming beach.
-(Check the “swimming beach” box when searching.)
+Most of Minnesota’s resorts and campgrounds are located along lakeshores, so look for one with a swimming beach.

-Paddle away: Canoes, kayaks and paddleboards are a great way to explore our lakes.
+Canoeing, kayaking and paddleboarding are all great ways to explore our lakes.
 Many state and local parks offer canoe and kayak rentals for easy lake paddling.
-In Minneapolis, you can rent a canoe at Lake Calhoun and paddle through a chain of lakes via connecting canals.
+In Minneapolis, you can rent a canoe at Bde Maka Ska and paddle through a chain of lakes via connecting canals.
 For more experienced paddlers, the ultimate adventure is a camping trip in the Boundary Waters Canoe Area Wilderness; several outfitters provide equipment, provisions and tips.

 Paddleboards are the newest wave of fun on the lake.
-Stand-up paddleboards are available for rent at several state parks, Minneapolis city lakes and at Bryant Lake, Fish Lake and Baker regional parks in the metro area.
-In the Brainerd Lakes area, the MN Surf Company offers rentals and lessons.
+Stand-up paddleboards (SUPs) are available for rent at several state parks, Minneapolis city lakes and at Bryant Lake, Fish Lake and Baker regional parks in the Minneapolis area.
+In the Brainerd Lakes area, MN Surf Company offers rentals and lessons.

-Take a cruise: An easy and fun way to get out on a lake is to climb aboard an excursion boat.
-In the northern forests, a narrated boat trip in Itasca State Park explores the lake where the Mississippi River begins as a small stream, and excursion boats explore the wilderness lakes of Voyageurs National Park.
-New this summer, Destiny Cruises is offering cruises with meals on the popular Gull Lake near Brainerd.
-The Vista Fleet features views of Duluth from the city’s harbor and Lake Superior.
+An easy and fun way to get out on a lake is to climb aboard a tour boat.
+In the north woods, a narrated boat trip in Itasca State Park explores the lake where the Mississippi River begins as a small stream, and tour boats explore the wilderness lakes of Voyageurs National Park.
+Elsewhere in the state, Gull Lake Cruises offers cruises with meals on the popular Gull Lake near Brainerd.
+Vista Fleet tours feature views of Duluth from the city’s harbor and Lake Superior.

-Lake Minnetonka, a vast, meandering lake on the western side the Twin Cities area, has several excursion boats: Lady of the Lake paddlewheeler, Queen of Excelsior, and even the restored 1906 Steamboat Minnehaha (pictured).
-In southeastern Minnesota, Pelican Breeze plies the waters of Albert Lea Lake and Pearl of the Lake heads onto Lake Pepin, a widening of the Mississippi River in a scenic valley of wooded bluffs.
+Lake Minnetonka, a vast, meandering lake to the west of Minneapolis, has several tour boats: Lady of the Lake paddlewheeler, Queen of Excelsior, and even the restored 1906 Steamboat Minnehaha.
+In southeast Minnesota, the Pelican Breeze plies the waters of Albert Lea Lake, and Pearl of the Lake heads onto Lake Pepin, a widening of the Mississippi River in a scenic valley of wooded bluffs.